SHUBHAMspy/react-learning/readme.md

 **React Element**: A React element is the smallest building blocks of React Apps.
 It is basically a plain JavaScript object which represents or describes a HTML element, which is created by React.createElement.
 Not only a react element represents or describes a HTML element but also a react element tree describes a component instance.
 Creating a React Element is cheap compared to creating a Dom Element.

-**React Component**: Components are the building blocks of any React app.A Component is a class or a function that takes input as props and returns/outputs an element tree.
+**React Component**: A component is a self-contained, reusable code block that divides the user interface into smaller pieces rather than building the entire UI in a single file.Components are the building blocks of any React app.A Component is a class or a function that takes input as props and returns/outputs an element tree.
 If it is a function the output is the return value of the function.
 If it is a class the output is the return value of the render() method.